 Hopefully, you never find yourself in need of a waterproof emergency bivvy, but what if you did?
 It is much better to be prepared than to count your regrets cold and wet.

-No one is infallible, so there are times when the inside of your shelter will get wet.
+Sometimes the inside of your shelter will get wet.
 When this happens, you simply set up your sack inside of the tent!

 What is a bivvy?
 Bivvy sack is short for “bivouac sack.”
 It provides campers and climbers a lightweight emergency weather protection.
 They are waterproof, durable, and reflect up to 90% of your body heat back to you.

-10. Bring a sponge
+9. Bring a sponge

 When setting up a tent in the rain doesn’t go as planned, water removal is a necessity.
 If you bring a large sponge, you can sop the rain out.